Miss001/-/opengauss/迁移转换/oracle至opengauss.md

 #------------------------------------------------------------------------------
 # INPUT SECTION (Oracle connection or input file)
 #------------------------------------------------------------------------------

-# Set this directive to a file containing PL/SQL Oracle Code like function,
-# procedure or a full package body to prevent Ora2Pg from connecting to an
-# Oracle database end just apply his conversion tool to the content of the
-# file.
-This can only be used with the following export type: PROCEDURE,
-# FUNCTION or PACKAGE.
-If you don't know what you do don't use this directive.
-#INPUT_FILE     ora_plsql_src.sql

 # Set the Oracle home directory
 ORACLE_HOME     /usr/lib/oracle/21/client64
 # Set Oracle database connection (datasource, user, password)
 ORACLE_DSN      dbi:Oracle:host=192.168.131.135;sid=helowin;port=1521
 ORACLE_USER     root
 ORACLE_PWD      123456
 # Trace all to stderr
 DEBUG           1

 #------------------------------------------------------------------------------
 # SCHEMA SECTION (Oracle schema to export and use of schema in PostgreSQL)
 #------------------------------------------------------------------------------
 # Export Oracle schema to PostgreSQL schema
 EXPORT_SCHEMA	1
 # Oracle schema/owner to use
 SCHEMA	ROOT
 # Enable/disable the CREATE SCHEMA SQL order at starting of the output file.
 # It is enable by default and concern on TABLE export type.
 CREATE_SCHEMA  0
 # Enable this directive to force Oracle to compile schema before exporting code.
 # When this directive is enabled and SCHEMA is set to a specific schema name,
 # only invalid objects in this schema will be recompiled.
 If SCHEMA is not set